marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 specificity, accuracy, and precision for all variant types reported by the clinical assay :cite:`Jennings01`.

-Our benchmarking strategy to meet these requirements was to evaluate the performance using a set of reference samples with a large number of gold-standard variant calls and clinical samples with a a small number of clinical variants that are specific to the diagnostic assay being evaluated.
+Our benchmarking strategy to meet these requirements was to evaluate the performance using a set of reference samples with a large number of gold-standard variant calls and clinical samples with a small number of clinical variants that are specific to the diagnostic assay being evaluated.
 We developed a benchmarking pipeline (vcf comparison framework) which accepts input and truth set variant call files and regions of interest files to calculate the performance metrics across the entire region of interest.
-Before the continous improvement process, our benchmark workflow was performed manually using bash scripts and terminal commandlines.
-Then, we ported our benchmarking modules to WDL format to use pipeline execution engines such as Cromwell, using our computer-infrastructure at Amazon WebServices.
-We also integrated with deployment tool, such as Github Actions, a feature that could automate our benchmarking workflows when any pipeline was released a new candidate version.
+Before the continuous improvement process, our benchmark workflow was performed manually using bash scripts and terminal command lines.
+Then, we ported our benchmarking modules to WDL format to use pipeline execution engines such as Cromwell, using our computer infrastructure at Amazon WebServices.
+We also integrated with deployment tools, such as Github Actions, a feature that could automate our benchmarking workflows when any pipeline was released a new candidate version.

 The figure :ref:`egfig11` presents a schematic diagram of the benchmark framework used in this study.
-The benchmarking workflow written in WDL format consistes of five main steps in which the software tool employed in each step is indicated within parentheses.
+The benchmarking workflow  is  written in WDL format consists  of five main steps in which the software tool employed in each step is indicated within parentheses.

 .. figure:: figure11.png